The CN Centre is a smoke-free facility.

-The use of professional cameras, audio recording devices and video recording devices is prohibited at performances at the CN Centre.
+The use of professional cameras, audio recording devices and video recording devices is not allowed at performances at the CN Centre.

 CN Centre staff reserve the right to require guests immediately checking devices that were not detected at the point of entry.